cosmos/ibc/IBC_WORKING_GROUP.md

 Currently the IBC working group is being actively led and managed by Tendermint (All in Bits), Agoric and the Interchain Foundation.
 Over time, we anticipate this will shift into breakout working groups and a more decentralized way of managing the interoperability standards developement process.

-Pior to each meeting, an issue will be created with a proposed agenda that the larger working group can comment on.
-Proposers of comments, topics and agenda items should join the call to discuss with the IBC working group
+Pior to each meeting, an issue will be created with a proposed agenda for comments and collaboration from the larger working group.
+We invite IBC working group members to contribute to agenda items and  join the bi-weekly call to discuss them in conjunction with the founding IBC team.

 The founding IBC team